top of page

 https://lemonbayconservancy.org/burrowing-owls/

-Initially artificial burrows were installed on 2 accrued lots with advice from Kelly Peluso of Project Perch.
+Lemon Bay Conservancy guided installation of artificial burrows on accrued lots with advice from Kelly Peluso of Project Perch.
 It took months for the owls to discover the new burrows.
 As more owls have discovered the installed burrows and acclimated to them, they have been seen near the entrances increasingly.
-A resident asked for
+A fed residents asked for installation of artificial burrows on their undeveloped lot.
+More lots were purchased with Lemon Bay Conservancy donations.
+Next year's goal is $100,000 for lots.

 1-2.jpeg

-Cooper's Hawk takes Burrowing Owl
+Cooper's Hawk takes Owl

 1.jpeg